galasa-dev/galasa.dev/src/markdown-pages/docs/getting-started/simbank.md

     ![CICS home screen](./simbank-cics.png)

 1. Press your terminal emulator's CLEAR SCREEN key and immediately press TAB to position the cursor on an (invisible) input field which will receive the name of a simulated CICS transaction.
-1. Enter the transaction name `BANK` and press your terminal emulator's ENTER key once more to get to the Simbank main menu:
+1. Enter the transaction name `BANK` and press your terminal emulator's ENTER key once more to get to the SimBank main menu:

     ![Main banking menu](./simbank-mainmenu.png)